sumansupanda/SP_CYBER_WORLD/CYBER-SECURITY/Information-Gathering.md

 Pipl is working to build a future where everyone can safely participate in our global society with trusted identity information that is protected from abuse and controlled by the individual.

 Please refer to this :point_right: [LINK](https://pipl.com/ "click for more information") for further exploration.

+2. Domaintools

+This website is a popular online tool that provides domain name and IP address lookup services.
+It allows users to gather information about registered domain names, including details about the domain's owner, registrar, registration date, expiration date, and DNS (Domain Name System) records.

+Here are some common uses of the website like Domain Research, Cybersecurity Investigations, Brand Protection, Intellectual Property Investigations, Domain Valuation.

+It's important to note that the specific information available for a domain name depends on its registration details and the level of privacy protection implemented by the domain owner.
+Some domain owners may choose to keep their information private or use privacy protection services, which can limit the amount of information that can be retrieved through the WHOIS lookup.

+Please refer to this :point_right: [LINK}](https://whois.domaintools.com/ "click for more information") for further exploration.